unavi-xyz/wired-protocol/world/README.md

 ## Info

 The `info` object contains information about the world.
-It is not required to have an `info` object, but it is recommended.
+Worlds are not required to have an `info` object, but it is recommended.

 ### Extras